Events

 Entry Requirements

-There are no minimum entry requirements.
-The course will be taught in English, and all materials will be provided in English (with select materials also available in Arabic).
+Language proficiency: The course will be taught in English, and all materials will be provided in English (with select materials also available in Arabic).
 Applicants should be sufficiently fluent in English reading, listening, and writing to engage effectively with other learners.

-Students will also need an internet connection capable of streaming live video.
+Technology: Participants will also need an internet connection capable of streaming live video.

 Course Structure